 The only left-leaning media outlet that has so far not been targeted is The Guardian, which unlike other online newspapers, does not put any published content behind a paywall and, rarely, allows individuals to comment on opinion pieces without idealogical scrutiny from moderators.
 The upshot of course is that The Guardian will be seen and discussed by right wingers as a kind of metropolitan cult.
 The output of the Guardian is centrist to leftist without doubt yet despite this is the most trusted of any UK news peddler.
 It’s funding model is fuelling the survival, and this seems unthreatened, in fact it could become more tenable if the readership is driven underground and the ‘cult’ bubble it will be forced to sit in becomes the only source of reliable news for the remaining fee that even think to seek out such a thing.

-Even though Donald Trump has now gone down as the third President in US history to be impeeched a less cocksure bunch like Johnson, Cummings (his main advisor) and his cabinet would see that as proof the Trumpian model is doomed to high profile failure but, alas, any hope you may to cling to from Trump’s impeachment is a false one.
+Even though Donald Trump did not go down as the third President in US history to be impeeched, a less cocksure bunch like Johnson, Cummings and his inexperienced cabinet would see that as proof the Trumpian model is doomed to high profile failure but, alas, any hope you may to cling to from Trump is a false one.
 Johnson has won his post of Prime Minister on an absolute landslide, his confidence and bravado have never ridden the crest of a wave quite like this.
 He’s been bolstered by a victory even he seems to be slightly astounded by.
 As his uncharacteristic humbleness recedes, his confidence will grow.
-He, his advisors and cabinet won’t see Trump’s impeachment as proof of the doom his model of governance brings, they will simply take it as an object lesson in what not to do.
+He, his advisors and cabinet won’t see Trump’s failures as proof of the insecurity his model of governance brings, they will simply take it as an object lesson in what not to do.
 Trump’s bullish ways will simply be moderated and toned down, but they’ll still be there, just better disguised to hide its insidious rollback of scrutiny and free speech.

 During Johnson’s five year tenure artificial intelligence will become an even bigger presence in our lives.
 Smart electricity meters and the NHS 111 service will give way to a single beacon in every home; Alexa (or it’s five year equivalents of which there will certainly be).
 With this in mind and the government’s ambivalence toward the encroaching use of facial recognition software, Britain’ own surveillance state is just a few short years away.
 Depressingly, the masses will not just walk into it – they’ll be manipulated by tabloids and trashy journos like Piers Morgan and his ilk into welcoming it, and believing it to be the one thing that will save, enhance and eternally preserve the right way, against the chaos, lies and other-wolrdliness of the left.